freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 370.1

-You can see your new branch, but you are still on the `main` branch as denoted with the `*`.
+You can see your new branch, but you are still on the `main` branch, as denoted with the `*`.
 To switch to a branch use: `git checkout branch_name`.
 Switch to your new branch.

 #### HINTS